 Wetlands in Georgia are located on the Kolkheti Valley and their total area is 627 square kilometres.
 Georgia is bounded to the west by the Black Sea.
 The length of the coastline is 309 km.
-Within the territory of Georgia the following rivers flow into the Black Sea: Rioni, Bzipi, Kodori, Enguri and Chorokhi.
-From the territory of Georgia up to 50 km of water flows into the sea (16% of whole continental runoff).
+Within the territory of Georgia the following rivers flow into the Black Sea: Rioni, Bzipi, Kodori, Enguri, Tskhenistskali, Khobi, Kvirila, Supsa, Tekhura, Acharistskali, Psou, Dzirula, Abasha, Natanebi, Khanistskali, Okumi, Ghalidzga, Mokvi and Chorokhi.
+From the territory of Georgia up to 50 km3 of water flows into the sea (16% of whole continental runoff).